 This practical deals about the experiments in chemical kinectics, conductivity and potentiometric titrations.
+Goals:

 To motivate the students to understand the principles of chemical kinectics, potentiometric and conductometric titrations.
+Objectives:

-- (i) Learnt about the chemical kinectic experiments - (ii) Learnt the potentiometric and conductometric titrations

-1. Chemical kinetics (I and II order) - 5 Nos.
+On successful completion of the course the students should have - (i) Learnt about experiments on chemical kinetics - (ii) Learnt the potentiometric and conductometric titrations Contents 1.
+Chemical kinetics (I and II order) - 5 Nos.

-(Determination of rate constant of acid catalysed hydrolysis of an ester, Determination of Arrhenius parameters, kinetics of persulphate - iodine reaction, study of primary salt effect, kinetics of iodination of acetone)

-2. Molecular weight determination - 1 No.

-(Rast method)

-- 3. Phase study simple eutectic system 1 No. - 4.
-Distribution coefficient 2 Nos.

-(partition coefficient of I2, the study of equilibrium of the reaction between KI and iodine)

-5. Conductivity experiments - 6 Nos.

-(acid - base titration, mixture of acids vs NaOH, precipitation titrations, mixture of halides, Determination of dissociation constant, verification of Debye - Huckel Onsagar equation and Kohlraush law)

-6. Potentiometry - 5 Nos

-- (i) redox titrations

-- (ii) acid base titrations

-- (iii) precipitation reactions

-- 7. Find out the validity of Freundlich adsorption isotherm.

-- 8. Determination of unknown concentration of the given solution using photoelectric colorimeter.

-CORE X

-Subject Title: : ORGANIC CHEMISTRY - III

-(AROMATICITY, ALKALOIDS, STEROIDS AND ORGANIC SYNTHESIS)

-Course Code: CHMA43A Number of credit hours : 4(four)
+(Determination of rate constant of acid catalysed hydrolysis of an ester, Determination of Arrhenius parameters, kinetics of persulphate - iodine reaction, study of primary salt effect, kinetics of iodination of acetone) M.Sc.
+Chemistry (UD) 2016-17 onwards Page 40 of 49 - 2.
+Molecular weight determination 1 No. (Rast method) - 3.
+Phase study simple eutectic system 1 No. - 4.
+Distribution coefficient 2 Nos. (partition coefficient of I2, the study of equilibrium of the reaction between KI and iodine) - 5.
+Conductivity experiments 6 Nos. (acid - base titration, mixture of acids vs NaOH, precipitation titrations, mixture of halides, Determination of dissociation constant, verification of Debye - Huckel Onsagar equation and Kohlraush law) 6.
+Potentiometry - 5 Nos - (i) redox titrations - (ii) acid base titrations - (iii) precipitation reactions - 7.
+Validition of Freundlich adsorption isotherm. - 8.
+Determination of unknown concentration of the given solution using photoelectric colorimeter.
+CORE X Subject Title: : ORGANIC CHEMISTRY - III (Aromaticity, Alkaloids, Steroids and Organic synthesis) Course Code: CHMA43A Number of credit hours : 4(four) Subject Description:

 This course gives the knowledge about the basics of organic chemistry, which involves aromaticity, chemistry of alkaloids and steroids and route to organic synthesis with the help of novel reagents.
+Goals:

 To make the students understand about the concept of aromaticity and factors affecting the same.
-Various novel chemical reactions which are used for organic synthesis are also well explained
+Various novel chemical reactions which are used for organic synthesis are also well explained Objectives:

-Objectives:On successful completion of the course the students should have
+On successful completion of the course the students should have - 1. a versatile knowledge of aromaticity , different naming reactions and their application in synthesis - 2. learnt the identification of molecular structures Contents Unit - I Aromaticity:

-- 1. a versatile knowledge of aromaticity, different naming reactions and their application in synthesis - 2. learnt the identification of molecular structures compounds - effect of aromaticity on bond lengths - resonance - resonance energies - electronic absorption spectra and induced ring currents - Huckel's rule - structure and synthesis of azulenes - ferrocenes - sydnones - tropolones - fulvenes - annulenes.
+Aromaticity- Concept of aromaticity - aromaticity of benzenoid and non benzenoid compounds - effect of aromaticity on bond lengths - resonance - resonance energies - electronic absorption spectra and induced ring currents - Huckel's rule - structure and synthesis of azulenes - ferrocenes - sydnones - tropolones - fulvenes - annulenes.

+Green Chemistry

+Designing a green synthesis, basic principles of green chemistry- Elementary idea of Microwave and Sono chemistry

+Unit - II

+Alkaloids: Structural elucidation and biosynthesis of dictamnine - chinconine - morphine - reserpine - aeronycine - cocaine - lysergic acid and nicotine.

+Unit - III

+Steroids: